moosefs/moosefs-csi/README.md

 ## Changelog

+Driver verson 0.9.8
+* MooseFS client updated to version 4.57.6.
+* The provisioner and registrar images entries have been updated.
+* Update the Dockerfile to build only mfsmount and mfscli.

 Driver verson 0.9.7
 * Added support for MooseFS 4 client.
 * Enabled passing additional mfsmount parameters during the mount process (password and more).